Rewilding The Heartland: Restoring Big River Connectivity and Rewilding The Mississippi River Watershed

 Dave Foreman, Rewilding Institute founder and father of the rewilding concept, argues in his landmark book Rewilding North America, that four great continental wildways – Atlantic/Appalachian, Boreal/Tundra, Spine of the Continent/Rocky Mountain, and Pacific Crest & Coast – ought to be the foundations for conserving and restoring our continent’s great natural heritage.
 Dave has since looked at possible Great Plains and Gulf Coast Wildways.
 The Rewilding Institute (TRI) has heretofore mostly worked in the Spine of the Continent and Atlantic/Appalachian Wildways.
 We are delighted to be working now on Rewilding the Heartland--the Mississippi River Watershed.

 Rewilding the Heartland can contribute greatly to the 30 x 30 and Half Earth efforts.
+(Be sure to check out the new Heartland Rewilding website for the most up-to-date events and resources on this project!)

 It points caring people toward actions they can take to restore health to our continent’s grandest watershed; shows maps that highlight rewilding opportunities and delineate current and possible future reserves, especially along rivers; lists relevant podcasts and articles; and provides links to groups doing the good hard work on the ground, including wildlife advocacy organizations and land trusts.